-While this case law often seems to allow impermissible testimony concerning legal issues, such as whether the insured's conduct constitutes bad faith, testimony on those points seems to be the most likely area in which the courts have allowed plaintiffs to present expert testimony.
-Those courts that allow this testimony generally justify their rulings on the basis that this testimony would be helpful to lay jurors because they are generally not familiar with the intricacies of claims handling.
-Whiteside, 2008 WL 3456508 at \8-9 and Kearney, 2009 WL 3712343 at \10-11.

-Despite the willingness of some courts to consider this type of "industry standard" testimony, there are a number of valid arguments for the exclusion of this testimony.
-First, it is common for experts to attempt to present testimony concerning the "reasonableness" of claims handling or the industry standard of practices that violates the above-referenced limitations on testimony concerning policy interpretation and other legal conclusions.
-In addition, any attempt to present such testimony must still satisfy the requirement for reliability, the requirement that the testimony be relevant and helpful to the trier of fact, and the requirement that the testimony be within the proposed expert's actual expertise.
+One scenario in which the courts seem to be more willing to consider expert testimony in bad faith cases is when a plaintiff seeks to utilize the expert to testify concerning alleged claim handling industry practices and standards.17 Courts have allowed testimony as to the reasonableness of claims handling conduct based on the expert's experience with claims handling in the industry and whether the insurance company complied with those alleged claim handling standards.18 Courts in the Ninth Circuit have been allow particularly willing testimony concerning industry standards and violation the thereof.19 expert testimony.
+Those courts that allow this testimony generally justify their rulings on the basis that this testimony would be helpful to lay jurors because they are generally not familiar with the intricacies of claims handling.20 Despite the willingness of some courts to consider this type of "industry standard" testimony, there remain a number of valid arguments for the exclusion of this It is common for testimony. experts to attempt to present testimony concerning the "reasonableness" of claims handling or the industry standard practices.
+Such testimony violates above-referenced the limitations on testimony concerning policy interpretation and other legal conclusions. addition, any attempt to present such testimony must still satisfy the requirement for reliability; the requirement that the testimony be relevant and helpful to the trier of fact; and the requirement that the testimony be within the proposed expert's actual expertise.